 Osmaronia cerasiformis is great for a bird garden.

-Osmaronia cerasiformis's foliage turns a different color in the fall, color is green, type is deciduous and has fragrance.
+Foliage of Osmaronia cerasiformis turns a different color in the fall, has color green, is deciduous and has fragrance.

 Communities for Osmaronia cerasiformis:Chaparral, Closed-cone Pine Forest, Coastal Sage Scrub, Mixed-evergreen Forest, Redwood Forest and Yellow Pine Forest.

 |ph:||4.00 to 7.00|